 Knowledge is Power

 Oregon college curriculum should be updated as well.
 These schools should focus more on essential life and job skills.
-Less time should be spent on class subjects that will rarely be used after finishing school.

 The Importance of Higher Education

 Oregonians who pursue education beyond high school are statistically less likely to stay out of prison than those who do not.
 They are also more likely to live longer and healthy lives and have fewer mental health issues.
 In addition, higher education dramatically decreases an individual’s chances of being homeless.
 Those who attend college are more likely to have a prosperous life, better jobs, higher pay and more opportunity.

 So the question is, why aren’t we offering free education beyond high school?

 There was a time in the United States when there was a cost to attend a Public school… a public high school.
 Only the wealthy could take advantage of such an important social service.
 During that time many congressmen fought to keep it a paid service.
 Can you imagine if that was still the case?
 Paying for our children to attend middle school and high school seems like a great way to dumb down a nation.

 Believe it or not, there are still some in Congress today who have this archaic mind-set of advocating against public funding for our children to have a thorough and complete education.
 A higher education.
 Apparently 12 years of tuition free public schools is where they draw the line for the amount of education an individual should take in…but when you add 4 more years of extrememly important higher education it suddenly becomes too much.